Noisy Interactive Quantum Communication

-This is due to the fact that in our case, the parties could agree on some transcript at the end of the simulation, but this transcript could be completely useless, consisting mostly of random teleportation measurement outcome.
-To circumvent this possibility, Lemma \ref{lem:optcor} develops a new bound on tree codes with an erasure symbol, which might be of independent interest for classical interactive coding, and is sufficient to obtain the same maximum tolerable error rate of $\frac{1}{2} - \epsilon$ for our quantum protocol as was obtained in \cite{FGOS12} with blueberry codes over the protocol of \cite{BR11}.
-Another important ingredient in our simulation protocols is the representation for noisy quantum protocols that we develop, which is quite powerful and will be used in forthcoming papers to adapt classical results on computationally efficient interactive computation over adversarial channels \cite{BK12} and on the interactive capacity of the binary symmetric channel \cite{KR13} to the quantum regime.
-Note that due to the use of tree codes in the present paper, the protocols presented are not computationally efficient.
-However, as was just stated, it is possible to extend classical results on efficient interactive coding to our case, and will do so in upcoming work.
+To circumvent this possibility, we need to bound the number of rounds with bad tree code decoding.
+Previously known bounds on this \cite{Sch96} can be used to show the success of our simulation but are far from enabling us to tolerate error rates up to $\frac{1}{2}$.
+We develop a new bound on tree codes with an erasure symbol, (see Lemma~\ref{lem:optcor}), which might be of independent interest for classical interactive coding.
+This bound enables us to tightly control the number of rounds with bad decoding.
+Once we control this quantity, it is also important to ensure that even when there is corruption detected as an erasure in a round, as long as there is no bad decoding, the protocol will not need to spend a good round to correct for this previous erasure round.